Gallium Data is configured using three main mechanisms:

 instance-id=<number>

-Required only if you run multiple instances of Gallium Data in a cluster, like with the RedisCluster connector.
+Required only if you run multiple instances of Gallium Data in a cluster with the RedisCluster connector.

 node-modules-dir=<directory-path>